The best practices of HR 20 years ago are almost unrecognizable today.

 Transformational activities target hierarchical structures to help companies connect to employees.
 This helps them provide a better employee experience and, in turn, improve performance.
 Becoming a technology-driven organization is especially important to keep up with constantly evolving business trends by

 HR transformation activities also embrace the digital revolution by leveraging data analytics.
-Human resources are in a unique position within the business to collect key workforce data and share insights with executives.
+Human resources are uniquely positioned within the business to collect key workforce data and share insights with executives.
 HR must prioritize best practices, including a comprehensive feedback collection mechanism.

 Following these practices helps to grow any HR department beyond its usual role to become fundamental to the growth of the business.

 The expectation is higher than ever for HR teams to deliver strategic impact and achieve business results.
-That’s why so many companies undertake an HR transformation to ensure the continuous improvement of employee performance and enterprise operations.
+That’s why so many companies undertake an HR transformation to continuously improve employee performance and enterprise operations.

 But how do you successfully align human resources with key business goals?
 Consider this your comprehensive guide to a successful transformation.